franciscozorrilla/SymbNET/README.md

 ### Example code

 Note: Use `--cobra` flag in CarveMe run and `--flavor ucsd` in SMETANA run to calculate global parameters MIP and MRO (metabolic resource overlap).
+For more details see [this issue](https://github.com/cdanielmachado/smetana/issues/22).

 #### Running a series of global simulations
 ```